Podcast artwork thumbnail for New Books in Islamic Studies

 Host

-Sohini Majumdar - Hosts the New Books Network channel “New Books in Islamic Studies.”
-The description notes she teaches history at University of San Francisco and Santa Clara University.
+Sohini Majumdar - Historian who teaches at the University of San Francisco and Santa Clara University.

 Booking Intelligence